open-telemetry/opentelemetry.io/content/en/blog/2024/collecting-file-based-java-logs-with-opentelemetry/index.md

 This is a true turnkey solution:

 * No code or dependency changes, just a few configuration adjustments typical for production deployment.
-* No complex field mapping in the log collector, just use the [OTLP/JSON connector](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/connector/otlpjsonconnector) to ingest the payload.
+* No complex field mapping in the log collector.
+Just use the [OTLP/JSON connector](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/connector/otlpjsonconnector) to ingest the payload.
 * Automatic correlation between logs, traces, and metrics.

 This blog post shows how to set up this solution step by step.